-Among the numerous possibilities for hiking available in New Zealand, some of the popular attractions are: Milford Track, Queen Charlotte Track, Te Araroa Trail, The Routeburn Track, Abel Tasman National Park (Abel Tasman Coast Track), Tongariro National Park (Tongariro Alpine Crossing), Ben Lomond, Isthmus Peak, Roy’s Peak, Muellet Hut and….. many more.
+Among the numerous possibilities for hiking available in New Zealand, some of the popular attractions are Milford Track, Queen Charlotte Track, Te Araroa Trail, The Routeburn Track, Abel Tasman National Park (Abel Tasman Coast Track), Tongariro National Park (Tongariro Alpine Crossing), Ben Lomond, Isthmus Peak, Roy’s Peak, Mueller Hut and….. many more.

 If you are planning a trip to New Zealand, click here to see the best places to visit in New Zealand.

-Mountains, glaciers, and fjords with the experiences of Arctic Circle, Polar exploration and Northern lights make this country one of the best-hiking destinations.
+Mountains, glaciers, and fjords with the experiences of the Arctic Circle, Polar exploration, and Northern lights make this country one of the best hiking destinations.

-Among the numerous possibilities for hiking available in New Zealand, some of the popular attractions are: Preikestolen (the Pulpit Rock), Trolltunga, Reinebringen (Lofoten Islands), Besseggen Ridge (Jotunheimen National Park), Galdhøpiggen (Jotunheimen National Park), Keipane (Geirangerfjord), Skåla, Horseid and Bunes Beach (Lofoten Islands), Aurlandsdalen, Romsdalseggen Ridge and….. many more.
+Among the numerous possibilities for hiking available in Norway, some of the popular attractions are Preikestolen (the Pulpit Rock), Trolltunga, Reinebringen (Lofoten Islands), Besseggen Ridge (Jotunheimen National Park), Galdhøpiggen (Jotunheimen National Park), Keipane (Geirangerfjord), Skåla, Horseid and Bunes Beach (Lofoten Islands), Aurlandsdalen, Romsdalseggen Ridge and….. many more.